jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 ## Carbing

-The beer has been racked to a keg and allowed to carb for ~2 weeks at 60&deg;F / 30 psi.
+The beer has been racked to a keg and allowed to carb for ~2 weeks at 60&deg;F and 30 psi.
 Unfortunately I don't have anywhere cooler to carb this until Memorial Day, hence the high psi.

 # Things To Do Better